yuchen-xue/SU-T/README.md

-# When Trackers Date Fish: A Benchmark and Framework for Underwater Multiple Fish Tracking
+# When Trackers Date Fish: A Benchmark and Framework for Underwater Multiple Fish Tracking [AAAI26 Oral]

 The official implementation of the paper：
 >  [**When Trackers Date Fish: A Benchmark and Framework for Underwater Multiple Fish Tracking**](https://vranlee.github.io/SU-T/)